Under whose authority is the decision made during the stabilized approach concept regarding descent rate?

 Enhance your understanding of the Instrument Ground 8 exam.
 Study with tailored multiple-choice questions and guided explanations.
 Prepare to pass with confidence!

 The decision regarding descent rate during the stabilized approach concept is made under the command pilot's authority.
-This is because the command pilot, often referred to as the captain, has ultimate responsibility for the safety of the flight and the decision-making authority during critical phases of flight.
+The command pilot, often referred to as the captain, is ultimately responsible for the safety and operation of the aircraft during all phases of flight, including the approach and landing.

 Subscribe